dnesteryuk/whisperer/README.md

 #### Inheritance in cassette builders

-If you need to generate almost the same VCR cassette, but with a bit differ data, you can do it via inheritance:
+If you need to generate almost the same VCR cassette, but with a bit different data, you can do it via inheritance:

 ```ruby
 Whisperer.define(:robb_stark, parent: :arya_stark) do